star-bnl/star-sw/OnlTools/Jevp/readme.txt

         Jevp/StJevpPlot/

+3. The "plotsetname" variable in the xxxBuilder constructor should be set to your "xxx" prefix.

-3. The builder classes must contain the appropriate CINT tags:
+4. The builder classes must contain the appropriate CINT tags:
     ClassDef() and ClassInt()

 *****************************************